Synopsis

 Hank does not fit in.
 Riding his motorcycle enables him to clear his mind.
 Riding over 130kmh everything turns black and white.
 During his nightly drives his thoughts and reality become deeply entwined.

-Flamenco Queer Online Specials
+GAT Online Specials